 The library’s Continuation of Service Plan was developed by administration based on information and guidance from the CDC, WHO, state, county, and Upper Hudson Library System (UHLS).

 There is no start date for the plan.
 It will begin when New York State allows the Capital Region to reach phase 2 of the NYS Priority Industries for Re-Opening and upon approval by the APL Board of Trustees.
 Moving into each subsequent phase will be contingent on the library’s capability to expand services, and must be approved by the library board.

 The APL Continuation of Service Plan contains these phases.
-The full plan can be viewed here.
+The full plan, which is updated regularly, can be viewed here.

 Phase 1A: Staff Return to Buildings | The buildings will remain closed, but staff will return in alternating shifts.
 Select buildings (those to be opened in the next phase) will be cleaned and sanitized.
 Staff will complete job-specific duties and tasks, and continue to deliver virtual services, programs, and materials.

 Phase 1B: Alternative Delivery Options for Material | The library will begin to provide physical materials to patrons via curbside pickup at limited locations.
 Patrons will be able request material online or by phone, and book drops will reopen.
 UHLS will restart courier delivery service of physical materials among member libraries.
 The buildings will remain closed to patrons and most other facets of the previous phase will continue.

 Phase 2A: Opening of Selected Locations with Patron In-Building Use by Appointment Only | Select library branches will open with reduced hours.
 In-person library transactions will be done by appointment only.
 There will be no in-building programs, and no use of meeting rooms or study rooms.
 Staff will begin limited outreach and coordinated projects with external partners.
 Most other facets of the previous phase will remain in place.